Tips to Save Your Money & Time with Bulk Coffee Buying

 Green beans can keep a much longer time than any roasted beans or ground coffee, and they will retain their flavor well for about 2 years.
 So proper storage is important otherwise the beans will be damaged.

-Look around your local area for bulk sellers of green coffee beans.
+Look around your local area for bulk sellers of green coffee beans (even Amazon sells them).
 But don’t be surprised if you can’t buy them in 1/2lb bags!
 They really are for bulk sales!

 How do you roast coffee beans?

 The roasting process extracts the natural oils from the beans; the oils are what give the coffee its flavor.
 Roasted coffee beans are only good for a few days because the oils evaporate or can even go rancid if improperly stored.